 Using Git revisions as a versioning mechanism

-For Nix flakes that are Git repositories, you can point nix run
+For Nix flakes that are Git repositories, you can point nix run at specific

 Git revisions to run different versions of a package or app.
 Here’s the basic